mengxifl/docker-confluence/README.md

 # docker-confluence
 A docker image that can let you run confluence.
-But there is no database.
-Only confluence.
+But there is no database but had sql lib

+mysql-connector-j-8.1.0.jar and mysql-connector-java-5.1.45-bin.jar.
+If you want to use other db you can use ` -v  <plugin dir>/pluginfile:/wikiBinFiles/confluence/WEB-INF/lib/pluginfile`

-you need run a db server by your self.
+And You need run a db server by your self.

 ## How to use